prismskylabs/pycounters/docs/index.rst

 PyCounters
 =================

-PyCounters is a light weight library to monitor performance in production system.
+PyCounters is a light weight library to monitor performance and events in production systems.
-It is meant to be used in scenarios where using a profile is unrealistic due to the overhead it requires.
-Use PyCounters to get high level and concise overview of what's going on in your production code.

 -----------------
 Typical use cases